Back to Blog

 Managed AI Employees • Business Automation

 You have made the decision to hire an AI employee.
 The contract is signed, the provider is ready, and your team is curious about what happens next.
-The first 30 days of AI employee onboarding are critical — they set the foundation for long-term success and determine how quickly you start seeing return on your investment.
+The first 30 days of AI employee onboarding are critical — they set the foundation for long-term success and determine how quickly you start seeing measurable returns.
+Get this period right and the rest of the engagement compounds; get it wrong and you spend the next quarter unwinding bad assumptions.

-This article walks you through exactly what to expect during the first month, broken into weekly milestones, so you can plan accordingly and set realistic expectations for your team.
+This guide walks you through exactly what to expect during the first month, broken into weekly milestones, so you can plan accordingly and avoid the common mistakes that derail AI deployments.
+It is written for UK SMBs and informed by the procurement, data protection and oversight expectations now applied by the ICO, DSIT and (where relevant) the EU AI Act.

 Week 1: Discovery and Integration

 The first week is focused on laying the groundwork.
-Your AI employee is not yet handling live tasks — this is the preparation phase.
+Your AI employee is not yet handling live tasks — this is the preparation phase, and it is where the unglamorous but high-leverage work happens.

 Days 1-2: The Discovery Session